Originally written 01/04/2015. Last updated 03/23/2020.

 1st of Enasembra, 7AP

 Bellar waited a moment until Prime Zenith passed.
-‘I must learn why it causes such a magnificent distortion some day.‘ He went back inside, collected his work in his pack, and exited again, back into town.
+‘I must learn why it causes such a magnificent distortion some day.
+He went back inside, collected his work into his pack, and exited again, back into town.

 Bellar paused before knocking.
 He was always unsettled by Her appearance, strikingly beautiful as she was.
 He raised his hand to the door, but it opened before he could do anything further.
 “Oh, I’m sorry my Lady… I…” Bellar struggled to find the correct words, and dropped his raised arm.

 She beheld him without a hint of amusement, her pitch black eyes gleaming.
 “It’s alright.
 I saw you from the window.”
 She pointed to her left, and Bellar nodded curtly.
 “What brings you?
 Do you have news?”